Christian Is An Action Verb

 What Is the Power of Our Sainthood?

 Jesus’ Blessings, or Beatitudes, often go unnoticed as expressions of power (influence with).
 Power is contrasted with control (rule over).
-This contrast flows through the Beatitudes.
-Control is at work among the wealthy who segregate themselves.
-Jesus teaches the power of interdependence, “Blessed are the poor.”
-Control is at work when we exert our ego … Continue reading “What Is the Power of Our Sainthood?”
+Jesus’ Beatitudes flow with power to release us from control.
+Control is the wealthy segregating themselves.
+Power is Jesus witnessing interdependence, “Blessed are the poor.”
+Control is dominating others.
+Power is Jesus witnessing humility: “Blessed … Continue reading “What Is the Power of Our Sainthood?”

 Old and New